Winter Olympics: TJ Baldwin keen to avoid 'underachieving'

 "If I don't qualify I would see myself as underachieving.
 I've always had my dream of going to the Olympics.
 It's always been the main goal."

-Baldwin narrowly missed out on qualification for Vancouver three years ago, but has spent the last three years among Britain's best alpine skiers and was ranked first in the country in four disciplines as recently as February 2012.
+Baldwin narrowly missed out on qualification for Vancouver three years ago, but has spent the last three years among Britain's best alpine skiers and was

 His best hope for Sochi lies with the downhill, in which he needs to maintain his top-100 world ranking and achieve a top-30 finish in a World Cup event, or two top-10 finishes in a Europa Cup event before 20 January.

 "I'm hoping to get it done before Christmas," said Baldwin, ranked 94th in downhill and 88th in super-combined.